(Spoken on September 10, 1972)

 Sreyas and preyas are the two terms that have been beautifully enunciated, for the first time perhaps, in the Kathopanishad.
 Preyas is what satisfies us, but this is not necessarily the good.
-If the whole world acclaims me as a leader, I am in no way the better because I am within the circle, the ambit and the circumference of binding activity which has emanated from a misunderstanding mind.
+If the whole world acclaims us as a leader, we are in no way the better because we are within the circle, the ambit and the circumference of binding activity which has emanated from an un-understanding mind.
 The plebiscite, or the vote of people, is an approval from personalities of our own kind.
-There is a story where the crow praises the beauty of the donkey, and the donkey praises the melody of the crow.
-“What beautiful music!” said the donkey to the crow, and the crow replied to the donkey, “What a beautiful personality you have got!”
+The crow praises the beauty of the donkey, and the donkey praises the melody of the crow.
 This is actually what we are doing in the world.
 You praise me, and I praise you.
 Both of us are in the same foolish paradise.
 Now, this is not spiritual progress or spiritual advancement.
 It has really nothing to do with the progress of the spirit.

 So the vigilance, the discrimination, the viveka that we are expected to exercise in spiritual life is different in kind and quality from the understanding that we call worldly wisdom.
-We can get on in the world with our wisdom of life, but we cannot get out of our problems because these problems are unconnected with what we do outside; they are within, like the problem Indra had when Vritra entered his mind.
+We can get on in the world with our wisdom of life, but we cannot get out of our problems of life because these problems are unconnected with what we do outside; they are within, like the problem Indra had when Vritra entered his mind.
 A peculiar, indescribable difficulty has entered us.
-Many terms – avidya, maya, etc. – have been used to describe this problem, but these terms are not going to help us.
+Many terms—avidya, maya, etc.—have been used to describe this problem, but these terms are not going to help us.
 They are only descriptions of that which we cannot understand.
 Something has happened to us, and we should not take for granted that we are well off even in that condition.

-The recognition of the true nature of our difficulty is difficult enough even for highly educated persons because our education, again, especially these days, is another kind of outer activity of the intellect rather than an inner transformation of culture and consciousness.
-The outer forms do not touch the inner essence, as the coat does not touch our body.
-Whatever we do in life keeps us in the same position, and we seem to be all right merely because of a false satisfaction which comes upon us on account of the action that we have performed.
+The recognition of the true nature of our difficulties is difficult enough even for highly educated persons because our education, again, especially these days, is another kind of outer activity of the intellect rather than an inner transformation of culture and consciousness.
+The outer forms do not touch the inner essence, as the coat does not touch our body, so whatever we do in life keeps us in the same position and we seem to be all right merely because of a false satisfaction which comes upon us on account of the action that we have performed.

 Activity becomes spiritual and helpful in our internal progress only when it is a vital part of our life.
 We are usually tied up with traditions such as charity or self-restraint, etc., which remain merely an outer discipline.
 We have religious family disciplines which we mistake for spiritual practices.
 Our grandmothers, grandfathers, and elders have religious family traditions.
 There are many kinds of prejudiced traditions, and two of these can be easily mistaken for spirituality: the tradition of dana, or charity, and the tradition of self-restraint.